prateekrana24/Tableau_HR_Project/README.md

 As the new data analyst, I have to provide the information that the HR manager wants.
 The HR manager wants a comprehensive dashboard to analyze human resources data, providing both summary views for high-level insights and detailed employee records for in-depth analysis

+## Summary View
+The summary view should be divided into three main sections: Overview, Demographics, and Income Analysis

+## Overview
+The Overview section should provide a snapshot of the overall HR metrics, including:
+- Display the total number of hired employees, active employees, and terminated employees.
+- Visualize the total number of hired and terminated employees over the years.
+- Present a breakdown of total employees by department and job titles.
+- Compare total employees between headquarters (HQ) and branches (New York is the HQ)
+- Show the distribution of employees by city and state.

 ## Overall Thought Process Using The Data
 1) Constructing The Data Source
 - Collect the data